Low-producing U.S. oil wells account for half of methane emissions, report says

 Marginal wells produce less than 15 barrels of oil equivalent a day and emit methane at a rate 6-12 times higher than the national average, equivalent to leaking 10% of their gas into the atmosphere, the report says.

-It confirms that by excluding those wells from regulation, the EPA would ignore a huge source of methane.
+It shows that by excluding those wells from regulation, the EPA would overlook a huge source of methane.

 "The methane footprint of these small wells is enormous and can't be ignored," said Mark Omara, an author of the study and Environmental Defense Fund scientist.